Pay for College

 - The Department of Education will analyze the information from your FAFSA, calculate your expected family contribution (EFC), and send you a Student Aid Report (SAR), which contains your EFC and summarizes your FAFSA information.

 - Review the SAR for accuracy.
 If needed, correct and return the SAR.

 - If corrections are made, the Department of Education will recalculate your EFC and send a corrected SAR.
 You should again review information on the SAR for accuracy.
 Keep a copy for your records.

-- A school that receives your FAFSA information will use it to determine your financial need and put together a package of financial aid to help you meet that need.
-The school may request additional documents to complete your financial aid application process.* The documents required by each school differ somewhat depending on the types of aid and whether the student has been selected for verification.
+- A schools that receive your FAFSA information will use it to determine your financial need and put together a package of financial aid to help you meet that need.
+The schools may request additional documents to complete your financial aid application process.* The documents required by each school differ somewhat depending on the types of aid and whether the student has been selected for verification.